 For example, even though an occupancy rate may be lower, the RevPAR may be higher; without looking at the surrounding data, it can be confusing to have these rates next to each other.
 There are multiple factors to take into account along with KPIs.

-How to Calculate Occupancy Rate
+Occupancy Rate Calculator

 As mentioned before, you can determine occupancy rate by taking the number of rooms occupied and dividing it by the total number of rooms in the hotel.
 For example, if you have 115 rooms and 85 of them are occupied in one night, that day’s occupancy rate is about 74%.